NHSDigital/validated-relationships-service-api/scripts/README.md

 export APPLICATION_CLIENT_PRIVATE_KEY={vrs_application_client_private_key}
 ```

-Note with VRS_CLIENT_PRIVATE_KEY it needs to be wrapped in double quotation marks otherwise there can be formatting errors
+Note with VRS_CLIENT_PRIVATE_KEY it needs to be wrapped in double quotation marks otherwise there can be formatting
+errors

+The values for `APPLICATION_CLIENT_ID` and `APPLICATION_CLIENT_KID` can be found on the NHS Developer Account portal '
+NHS - Proxy Core Services...' environment resource in the Active API keys section.

+The `APPLICATION_CLIENT_PRIVATE_KEY` is stored in AWS Secrets Manager.
+Please contact the VRS team if you don't have AWS
+access to obtain this.

 #### Run the script